The thyroid is a butterfly-shaped gland in the neck. It can have a dramatic impact on a huge variety of bodily functions.

 - 1 apple

-High fiber foods, fruit and veg, probiotic-richfoods like yogurt and sauerkraut and lots of clean water will have great results.
+High fiber foods, fruit and veg, probiotic-rich foods like yogurt and sauerkraut and lots of clean water will have great results.
 He also suggests Bone Broth.
-We have a post dedicated to this topic here.

 This list of 15 Foods to take off your grocery list will really make a difference to your lifestyle if you have Hypothyroidism or underactive thyroid.

 via juice up your life tv

 We’ve also included a list of Foods To Avoid If You Have Hypothyroidism – you’ll be surprised how many everyday foods, many of which are regarded as healthy, should not be eaten.